 In addition, do you like to read, write, and learn?
 Are you curious about the world?
 If so, this neighborhood may be a good fit for you.
 NeighborhoodScout's research revealed that a full 75.2% of the adults living in the Loft District neighborhood have earned at least a bachelor's degree.
 This is a higher rate than NeighborhoodScout found in 96.2% of U.S. neighborhoods.
 In this way, this neighborhood truly stands out.

-In the Loft District neighborhood, 2.8% of people ride a ferry to work each day.
+Also, in the Loft District neighborhood, 27.2% of people ride the train to work each day.
 This is a very high percentage compared to most places.
-In fact, NeighborhoodScout's analysis reveals that this is a higher level of ferry ridership than in 99.6% of the neighborhoods in America.
+In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 97.9% of the neighborhoods in America.

 The Loft District neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 95.1% of the neighborhoods in America.
 In fact, 69.4% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Loft District neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Loft District neighborhood buck this trend.
 19.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.0% of U.S. neighborhoods.

 Did you know that the Loft District neighborhood has more Iranian and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.5% of this neighborhood's residents have Iranian ancestry and 3.2% have Arab ancestry.